US: Nintendo download for 9th January 2020

 - Nintendo eShop on Nintendo Change, Nintendo 3DS and Wii U

 - Nice offers this week!
-Try the complete listing of offers out there this week at https://www.nintendo.com/video games/sales-and-deals.
+Try the total listing of offers obtainable this week at https://www.nintendo.com/video games/sales-and-deals.

 Additionally new this week in Nintendo eShop on Nintendo Change: